Skip to main content

 Resource Collections

 Developer resource pages, learning paths, and tool aggregators link to many GitHub projects.
-Broken links frustrate users trying to explore new tools.
+Dead links frustrate users trying to explore new tools.
+Use a dead link checker to maintain a quality resource collection.

 What to monitor: